A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Numerical Illustration

 Next, we consider a $4$-armed bandit problem with $\theta = (0.2, 0.4, 0.6, 0.8), \sigma=1, T = 500$ and Gaussian noise.
 Same as in the two-armed case, we test six policies: $\SE$, $\UCB$, $\ThS$, $\SE\_\text{new}$, $\UCB\_\text{new}$, $\UCB\_\text{any}$.
 The tuning parameter has 4 choices: $\kappa\in\{0.1, 0.2, 0.4, 0.8\}$.
 For each policy and $\kappa$, we run $5000$ simulation paths and for each path we collect the cumulative reward.
 We plot the empirical distribution (histogram) for a policy's cumulative reward in Figure \ref{fig:reward-distribution-4}.
 We also report the empirical mean in Table \ref{table:mean-4}.

-Indeed, one can observe that for both $\SE$ and $\UCB$ with \eqref{rad:standard}, there is a significant part of distribution around $200$ and $300$, which means that with an non-negligible probability the two policies always pull arm $2$ or $3$, incurring a linear regret.
-Such phenomenon becomes more significant when $\kappa$ becomes smaller.
+Indeed, one can observe that for both $\SE$ and $\UCB$ with \eqref{rad:standard}, there is a significant part of distribution around $200$ and $300$ when $\kappa$ is relatively small, which means that with an non-negligible probability the two policies always pull arm $2$ or $3$, incurring a linear regret.
 In contrast, with the new design \eqref{rad:new}, the reward is highly concentrated for every $\kappa > 0$.
 Particularly, when $\kappa=0.1$, either $\SE\_\text{new}$ or $\UCB\_\text{new}$ achieves both high empirical mean and light-tailed distribution.
 When $\kappa$ is relatively large, e.g., $\kappa=0.8$, the empirical mean is not very satisfactory.
 This is consistent with Theorem \ref{thm:exp-K-armed}, which indicates an additional $\sqrt{K}$ factor compared to the optimal $\tilde O(\sqrt{KT})$ expected regret, if $\kappa$ is not scaled by a factor of $\sqrt{K}$ as in \eqref{rad:optimal}.

+Apart from the observations above, we would like to emphasize that from a managerial perspective, celebrated policies ($\SE$ and $\UCB$ with the standard bonus term \eqref{rad:standard}, and $\ThS$) remain to be good policies (see, e.g., Figure \ref{fig:reward-distribution-2} and \ref{fig:reward-distribution-4} when $\kappa=0.8$), provided that the user (i) has access to the true risk profile of the environment (or at least a reasonable upper bound of $\sigma$) and (ii) tunes the hyper-parameter $\kappa$ appropriately.
+After all, a tail probability of $O(1/T^{2})$ may not be substantial in real experiments when $T$ is not too small.
+However, if either of the two above-mentioned requirement is not satisfied, the celebrated policies can deteriorate significantly.
+As a comparison, the new policy designs yield better tail distributions as well as more robustness/insensitivity towards hyper-paramter tuning by little or no sacrifice on the regret expectation.
+This point will be further illustrated in Section \ref{ssec:experiments:noise-mis}.